Emotionally driven brand design – built on research. Not guesswork.

 I spent 12 months working on a single campaign, focused on a student's childhood dream job.
 It connected people with nostalgia and made them linger longer.

-This campaign starred at open days, helping generate User Generated Content (UGC).
+This campaign started at open days, helping generate User Generated Content (UGC).
 The success of the campaign led to a 20% increase in university applications.

 It's understandable that you won't know where to start, so I wrote a blog post on brand foundations, that unpacks the key elements you need to create emotional branding.